1. OBJECTIVES OF INTERNAL CONTROL

 5. Cutoff © – Transactions are recorded at the proper time (purchase orders written in the proper year).

 The administration is charged with reviewing internal controls on an ongoing basis.
-Monitoring can include responding to the recommendation of the auditor in changes in the controls.
-Reviewing correspondence from outside sources such as banks and vendors for unusual items is part of monitoring.
+Monitoring can include responding to the auditor’s recommendation for changes in the controls.
+Reviewing correspondence from outside sources, such as banks and vendors, for unusual items is part of monitoring.

-Once the district establishes controls, those controls need to be evaluated at least annually and anytime circumstances dictate.
-Changes in personnel or regulations are examples of these.
+Once the district establishes controls, they need to be evaluated at least annually and anytime circumstances dictate.
+Changes in personnel or regulations are examples of this.

-As controls are evaluated they will either be effective or ineffective at achieving the proposed control.
-Controls are effective when there would be no material weaknesses in internal controls involved in financial reporting.
+As controls are evaluated, they will either be effective or ineffective at achieving the proposed control.
+Controls are adequate when there are no material weaknesses in internal controls involved in financial reporting.
 Ineffective controls would be those where at least one material weakness exists.
-If a control is determined to be ineffective, then the control deficiency needs to be evaluated.
+If a control is ineffective, the deficiency needs to be evaluated.

 MORRIS HILLS REGIONAL DISTRICT CONTROLS

-The MHRD control questionnaire is listed in the Appendix I of this manual.
+The MHRD control questionnaire is listed in Appendix I of this manual.